Cut seven times, Giorgio Tavecchio's tenacity gave him shot at NFL history

 "Talk about a guy that deserves everything that's coming his way. ...He's a good dude and he works his tail off.
 Whether he had a good day or a bad day, in the four years that I've known him, he's always the same.
 I know as a kicker that's tough, but I think he's got a good head on his shoulders."

-The left-footed kicker, who was born in Milan, Italy, to an American mother and Italian father, grew up in the East Bay town of Moraga and was a soccer player who planned to play at UC Davis.
+The left-footed kicker, who was born in Milan, Italy, to an American mother and Italian father, grew up in the East Bay town of Moraga, California, and was a soccer player who planned to play at UC Davis.

 But the chance to walk on at Cal as a kicker -- he was drawn to his Campolindo High football team by the pregame BBQ -- altered his life and career path.

 By the time he left Berkeley, Tavecchio was the Golden Bears' fifth all-time leading scorer, fourth among kickers, with 256 points.
-He converted 75 percent (48 of 64) of his field-goal attempts and 93.3 percent (112 of 120) of PATs in 46 games over three years.
+He converted 75 percent (48 of 64) of his field goal attempts and 93.3 percent (112 of 120) of PATs in 46 games during three years.

 That's when he met up with Seely ... the first time.